 What is the cost of a Tummy Tuck?

-The typical cost of a Tummy Tuck ranges between $6,000 up to $12,000.
+The typical cost of a Tummy Tuck can range anywhere from $6,000 up to $13,000 or more.
 The cost can vary depending on the area in which you live, the experience and skill of the surgeon, and the amount of reconstruction that needs to be done.
-It may also vary depending on if the procedure is done at a hospital, or an in-office surgery center and whether it is done under general anesthesia.
-Financing is often available for procedures like Tummy Tucks.
+It may also vary depending on if the procedure is done at a hospital or an in-office surgery center and whether it is done under general anesthesia.
+All our surgical procedures are performed at our state of the art surgery center.
+We often run specials from time to time available on our specials page.
+Additionally, we offer Financing for those that are interested.

 Chicago Breast & Body Aesthetics